Rhombik/rhombik-object-repository/README.md

 We're commited to federation.
 If rhombik ever goes down or gets baught, you can just take our source and launch a new repo.
 It will be easy for users to migrate their projects.
 Don't bet on another horse you don't have control of.

-##Donate!

-I (traverseda) accept bitcoin at 147dJaeXj9sXcnRrGJ3Zpu7tSh2wyyj9Rw and have a gittip account [here](https://www.gittip.com/traverseda/).
-Other donations can be sent to traverse.da@gmail.com.

-We don't have a proper donation system set up yet, so it's just going to me.
-Expect a proper rhombik donation system and transparency eventually.
-Right now we're mostly focused on moving to alpha.

 ###Developer information###

 Rhombik uses: